Agile methods for industry: backlog, retrospective and daily in R&D

 Is SAFe (Scaled Agile Framework) suitable for industrial R&D?

 SAFe is a high-level organisational framework designed for large-scale IT portfolios.
-In industrial R&D, it often proves counterproductive: its heavy governance adds bureaucracy without addressing shop-floor realities (physical prototypes, supplier lead times, regulatory constraints).
+In industrial R&D, it often proves counterproductive: its heavy governance adds bureaucracy without addressing shop-floor realities (prototypes, supplier lead times, regulatory constraints).
 Our recommendation: first establish concrete agility at team and process level, then consider scaling only once teams are autonomous and delivering measurable results.

 Can agile methods work in regulated industries (pharma, aerospace, medical devices)?